📌Living costs for one person come to about $987 monthly including rent, or $645 excluding housing.

 Quality of life in Roman, Romania hinges on neighborhood fit, budgeting discipline, and season-aware planning.
 You can build a simple framework: track fixed costs (rent, utilities) and variable expenses (groceries, dining, transport) over a month to spot patterns.
 Seasonal shifts affect tourism and service hours; plan longer stays outside peak weeks to save on short-term lodging and meals, and choose neighborhoods with reliable access to markets and healthcare.
 For the best vibe, walkable centers near parks or riverside paths, and consider a multi-month lease to lock in steadier rates.
 Tip: prioritize flexible spaces like libraries or cafés for work to save on coworking costs.

-How affordable is daily life in Roman?
+How expensive is daily life in Roman?

 How much of a salary does housing take in Roman?